obsidiansystems/ledger-app-tezos/README.md

 ### Registering as a Delegate

-In order to bake from the ledger account you need to register the key as a delegate.
+In order to bake from the Ledger account you need to register the key as a delegate.
 This is formally done by delegating the account to itself.
-As a non-originated account, an account directly stored on the Ledger can only delegate to itself.
+As a non-originated account, an account directly stored on the Ledger device can only delegate to itself.

-Open the Tezos Baking Application on the Ledger, and then run this:
+Open the Tezos Baking Application on the Ledger Nano S, and then run this:

 ```
 $ tezos-client register key ledger_<...>_ed_0_0 as delegate